asitkumar47/asitk/01_math/01_linear_ODEs/01_without_forcing/msdTheory.md

 - A **smaller $$ \tau $$** means a faster response.
 - In **underdamped** systems, $$ \tau $$ governs how fast the oscillations decay.
 - In **overdamped** systems, $$ \tau $$ determines how quickly the system settles.

----

-This provides a full mathematical summary of the unforced mass-spring-damper system in state-space form and highlights the concept of time constant.